celastrina/timer/@celastrina/timer/README.md

 module.exports = new MyFirstFunction (_config);
 ```

 You will need to make a few updates to your function.json.
-You’ll need to add an “entryPoint” attribute with the value “execute” and ensure your in binding is named “tick”.
+You’ll need to add an “entryPoint” attribute with the value
+“execute” and ensure your binding is named “tick”.

 ```
 {